-Don’t let your stretch marks or scars ruin your confidence, become a model today by registering with us!
+Don’t let your stretch marks or scars ruin your confidence.
+Register with us now for modelling experience and advice!

 What Are Stretch Marks?

-Stretch marks, according to the NHS condition page, are ‘narrow streaks or lines that develop on the surface of the skin’.
-Body areas most commonly affected are the tummy, bum and thighs and are a result of rapid weight gain or a growth spurt during puberty.
 If you’re not sure what a stretch mark looks like, it’s normally darker in colour than the rest of your skin and has a slightly broken, squiggly formation to it.
-The older your stretch marks become, the more they will fade and lighten in colour.
-This means there are various degrees of stretch marks (we have pictured lesser types).
+They feel thinner than normal skin.
+The older your stretch marks become, the more they will fade and lighten in colour, eventually becoming a silvery shade.

 As for scars, we all know how they can vary in size, shape and colour and you probably know far more about how yours developed than we ever will!
-Acne is a common condition in teens that does cause scars.
+Scars occur when damage is done to the skin.
+Acne is a common condition in teens that also cause scars.

 Stretch Marks Will Not Affect Your Modelling Career